 There’re a lot of good posts in the anime space.
 I hope this post helps you find some of them!

 You ever read a title and just pause to admire it?
-That's what happened when I read this post from I Drink and Watch Anime.
-It's about the series Natsume’s Book of Friends.
-It's hard to say a lot about it without giving too much away, which is the last thing I want to do!
-But here's a quote to give you a taste: "Natsume’s brilliance lies in the understated and gentle way it probes at the core of human existence."
-The post then goes on to talk about the character Tsuyukami, and the article's insights into relationships and the human condition had me reflecting for days!
+That’s what happened when I read this title from I Drink and Watch Anime.
+The post is about the series Natsume’s Book of Friends.
+It’s hard to say much about it without giving too much away, which is the last thing I want to do!
+Here’s a quote: “Natsume’s brilliance lies in the understated and gentle way it probes at the core of human existence.”
+The post then goes on to talk about Tsuyukami, and the article’s insights into relationships and the human condition had me reflecting for days!

 Toradora! is one of my favorite shows of all time.
-I've read a ton of articles about it, but I'm always on the lookout for new and interesting opinions.
-I'm happy to report I found one this week!
+I’ve read a ton of articles about it, but I’m always on the lookout for new and interesting posts.
+I’m happy to report I found one this week!
 The Moyatorium brings us a new perspective on how Taiga Aisaka, Minori Kushieda, and Ryuuji Takasu interact through the course of the series.
 What does Takasu see in Kushieda?
-What doesn't he see in Aisaka?
-How do Kushieda and Aisaka see themselves?
-If you liked the series, or even if you didn't, this will be an interesting read.
+What doesn’t he see in Aisaka?
+How does Kushieda and Aisaka see themselves?
+If you liked the series, this should be an interesting read.

 Comic Girls was a pleasant surprise for me this season.
-It's light-hearted, has characters who are easy to root for, and best of all, it's about young artists trying to create successful manga!
+It’s light-hearted, it has characters who are easy to root for, and best of all, it’s about young artists trying to create successful manga!
 One of the main characters, Kaoruko Moeta, has terrible self-esteem, and becoming the last of her friends to have a serial manga deal hits her hard.
-This post by Random Curiosity investigates Moeta's experiences in this episode.
-I especially like the discussion about the impact Suzu Fuura has on Moeta -- skeletons and all!
+This post by Random Curiosity talks about Moeta’s experiences in this episode.
+I especially like the discussion about the impact Suzu Fuura has on Moeta!